ersingencturk/FreeExpertAdvisor/README.md

 # FreeExpertAdvisor

-FreeExpertAdvisor is a free and open sourced Forex expert advisor for the Metatrader 4 platform
+FreeExpertAdvisor is a free and open source Forex expert advisor for the Metatrader 4 platform

 ![FreeExpertAdvisor](http://i.imgur.com/AgxfGly.png)